oak-network/contracts/docs/src/src/interfaces/ICampaignInfoFactory.sol/interface.ICampaignInfoFactory.md

 ## Functions
 ### createCampaign

-Creates a new campaign information contract.
+Creates a new campaign information contract with NFT.

-*IMPORTANT: Protocol and platform fees are retrieved at execution time and locked permanently in the campaign contract.
+IMPORTANT: Protocol and platform fees are retrieved at execution time and locked permanently in the campaign contract.
 Users should verify current fees before calling this function or using intermediate contracts that check fees haven't changed from expected values.
-The protocol fee is stored as immutable in the cloned contract and platform fees are stored during initialization.*
+The protocol fee is stored as immutable in the cloned contract and platform fees are stored during initialization.

 ```solidity